-The subject will be delivered on campus through a series of 12 x 1 hour lectures and a series of 10 x 2 hour tutorials.
+The subject will be delivered on campus through a series of 11 x 1 hour lectures and a series of 9 x 2 hour tutorials.
 The tutorials are student-led, in the sense that each tutorial revolves around student presentations of individual passages from the five books.
-The student's task is to link her or his chosen passage (no more than a page) to a passage in one of that week's tutorial readings.
+The student's task is to link their chosen passage (no more than a page) to a passage in one of that week's tutorial readings.
 This sets the agenda for the discussion to follow.
 Tutorial readings include key works of literary theory or interpretation.

 It is strongly advised that students attend all seminars and tutorials, though it is possible for students who cannot attend classes on campus to take assessment Option 2, which involves: 1) listening to the lectures on-line, 2) working through the 5 novels plus the weekly readings on their own and 3) performing a summarizing task in place of the oral presentation.
 It should be noted, however, that the novels and weekly readings are subject to extensive and close discussion in the tutorials: non-attendees will miss this vital input to their learning.